 North West Architecture

 The impact of the industrial revolution still dominates the architecture of Manchester and the north-west of England.
-But once outside of the Victorian cities there are heritage properties that reflect all aspects of English architectural styles.
+But once outside of the Victorian cities many heritage properties remain to reflect all aspects of English architectural styles.

-The Industrial Revolution began in the latter half of the 18th century and changed agricultural societies more industrialized and urban.
+The Industrial Revolution began in the latter half of the 18th century causing agricultural people to become more urban.
 The rise of large factories turned smaller towns into major cities over the span of only a few decades.
+Industrialisation and the textile industry brought great wealth to the north-west allowing the construction of impressive public buildings, rivalling the best in London.
+Many fine examples of ornate period sash windows and doors still dominate the city and town centres across the North West of England.

 Sash Window Specialist Manchester & North West Draught sealing and repairing rotten bow sash windows in Manchester England.
 North West Architecture The impact of the industrial revolution still dominates the architecture of Manchester and the north-west of England.
-But once outside of the Victorian cities there are heritage properties that reflect all aspects of …
+But once outside of the Victorian cities many heritage properties remain to reflect all aspects of …